 Physical Sample Archive

 An archive facility was built at the Hubbard Brook Experimental Forest to store samples permanently so that they will be available for future research.
-The building now houses approximately 40,000 samples of soil, water, plant tissue, and other materials. [check back for link to sample archive info and data on 8/20/2017].
+The building now houses approximately 40,000 samples of soil, water, plant tissue, and other materials.

 The Institute of Ecosystem Studies in Millbrook, NY maintains a document archives of Hubbard Brook Ecosystem Study materials, including publications, theses, correspondence and photos.
 Copies of publications and theses are also available at Pleasant View Farm for student use.
 More recent material may be available through this website.
 Please check under publications and the photo gallery, and contact the Hubbard Brook Information Manager with assistance in locating material.
 To ensure that these materials are available to others, researchers are required to submit citation information and pdfs of all Hubbard Brook publications to the Hubbard Brook Information Manager.